ufakz/ufakz.github.io/README.md

 ## About

 This website is my personal space on the internet.
-Here, you'll find information about my projects, blog posts, and professional experience.
+Here, you'll find information about my professional experience, projects and interests.

 ## Technologies Used